Juanal07/dotfiles/README.md

 <h1 align="center">Dotfiles ~/</h1>

-This repo is a collection of dotfiles (configuration files) of the utilities that I use in my day basis.
+This repo is a collection of dotfiles (configuration files) of the utilities that I use on a daily basis.
 I use it in a Arch Linux system with a tiling window manager.

 I am inspired by [Luke Smith](https://github.com/LukeSmithxyz), [Antonio Sarosi](https://github.com/antoniosarosi), and [Christian Chiarulli](https://github.com/ChristianChiarulli) dotfiles among others.

-I using [GNU Stow](https://www.gnu.org/software/stow/) as symlink farm manager.
+I am using [GNU Stow](https://www.gnu.org/software/stow/) as symlink farm manager.

 ## Install